learn-co-curriculum/preprocessors-for-js-in-rails/README.md

 Notice how we avoided having to repeat `.error`.
 In SASS, if we need to change `.error` to `.error-text`, we only have to change it in one place.
 In big applications, that can save us from making a lot of mistakes.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/asset-preprocessors-in-rails' title='Asset Preprocessors in Rails'>Asset Preprocessors in Rails</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/asset-preprocessors-in-rails'>Asset Preprocessors In Rails</a> on Learn.co and start learning to code for free.</p>